leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 - The Object must be in the Repository, and it must not be in the Trash (or deleted entirely).
 - The Object must be of a supported type.
-- In the Object's LOM, the copyright must be one of those chosen in the Harvester's cron job configuration.
+- In the Object's LOM, the copyright must be one of those selected in the Harvester's cron job configuration.
 - The Object must not be blocked from being harvested (see [below](#blocking-individual-objects)).